About me

 I research sociotechnical alignment of LLMs, with a focus on evaluating and mitigating cultural bias.
 My work looks at how LLMs handle context-dependent phenomena such as implied meaning and social norms, and I have developed frameworks to assess how they represent subjective concepts like politeness, emotion, and individualism.
 I have also built methods to improve model outputs, including preserving speaker intent in translation and adapting advice to multicultural users.

 Beyond my research, I care deeply about representation and accessibility in ML.
-I founded the UPenn chapter of Women in ML (WiML) in 2023, and I’m currently creating and teaching a new course on designing LLM agents for Penn undergrads who are beginners in CS.
+I founded the UPenn chapter of Women in ML (WiML) in 2023, and I’m currently teaching a new course on designing LLM agents for undergrads at Penn!

 I also like to cook, run, and ask strangers if I can pet their dogs.
 Please reach out if you want to chat about my research, the GRFP, or the PhD application process!